ROGERIOPDOSSANTOS/open_source_technologies_and_software/README.md

-# open_source_technologies_and_software
-A review on the use of open source technologies and software applied to precision agriculture practices
+# A review on the use of open source technologies and software applied to precision agriculture practices